 Getting reviews is only part of the process of building Amazon seller success through your feedback management.
 Customers expect you to respond, especially if they have issues with the product, had a bad experience with you as a seller, or are sharing some other grievance.
 Not only do they expect a response, they expect it quickly, so you need to make sure you are paying attention to new reviews and addressing them as soon as possible.

 Selling the right things at the right time can make or break your Amazon business.
 Monitoring your ASIN performance helps you make smarter inventory decisions.
 If you sell a product but seem to consistently receive poor reviews on it, you may consider cutting that product from your store in favor of something else.
 If you’re selling an item that people seem to love, you may dedicate a larger portion of your inventory spend next time to capitalize on that.
 The smarter and more informed you can be about your products, the closer you get to achieving the Amazon seller success you strive for.

 Seamless Shipping Logistics

 Amazon is unique when it comes to shipping your products.
 Few other platforms or marketplaces have as stringent of rules as Amazon.
-If you’re doing Merchant Fulfilled Prime, you need to do everything you can to make sure you maintain that Prime checkmark.
+When you’re shipping Amazon orders, you need to do everything you can to make sure you maintain your checkmark.
 If you’re doing Fulfillment by Amazon (FBA), you need to actively monitor your FBA inventory levels to make sure you’re stocked and leaving enough turnaround time to ship your products to Amazon’s warehouse.
 Even if you’re not shipping Amazon orders, you still are selling on a platform that comes with expectations of relatively quick shipping.

 Amazon’s backend interface can be clunky and isn’t quite user-friendly.
 Unless you’re fulfilling orders from your other selling channels using Amazon’s FBA Multi-Channel Fulfillment, you can’t process orders from other channels using Amazon.
 The automation available to you isn’t quite robust.
 All that said, the speed at which Amazon selling move dictates a robust shipping solution.